Top Tips and Timeline for Jogging or Running after Breast Surgery – Taking Your New Breast Implants for a run

 2. Watch Out for Any Discomfort

-- It is normal to experience a mild fever after surgery; As your immune system tries to introduce itself to the foreign implants.
+• It is normal to experience a mild fever after surgery as your immune system tries to introduce itself to the foreign implants.
 Usually, your doctor will prescribe you antibiotics that help with your fever.
-A warning sign for you is when you become feverish while your body starts shaking.

-- It is common to endure pain after breast augmentation.
+• It is common to experience pain after breast augmentation.
 Swelling and soreness are natural signs after any surgical procedure.
-The physical intervention and the healing process can cause you mild pain that will subside with pain medications.
-Your doctor will give a prescription for it.
-You should be alarmed when there is increased pain and swelling.
+The physical intervention and the healing process can cause you pain that will subside with pain medications.
+Your doctor will give you a prescription for it.
+You should watch out for increased pain and swelling.

 3. You’ll need a Good Support Bra

 After your breast augmentation surgery, you start to feel the weight of your new breasts caused by your implants and the swelling from the surgery.
-Your surgeon will support this new weight with surgical bandages and with a surgical bra.
-However, it is significant to proceed to support your boobs after the healing of your incisions.
+Your surgeon will support this new weight with surgical bandages and a surgical bra.
 Wearing a good support bra whenever you run protects your new breast implants by maintaining their shape and position.
 By doing so, you can prevent breast asymmetry and other breast implant complications.
 Make sure that your sports bra is snug-fit and comfortable.
 The right bra will help you to maintain your implants’ success results.

 You’ll have to wear the compression garment for at least six to eight weeks after the completion of any type of breast surgery.
 This garment is known to accelerate recovery after surgical procedures.
 It is an essential part of postoperative care following plastic surgical procedures of the breast.
-Not only does it keep the breast in its new place, but it also reduces pain and swelling giving you a better outcome.
+Not only does it keep the breast in its new place, but it also reduces pain and swelling.

 Things to consider while choosing the right type of sports bra after breast surgery